sourcebroker/singleview/README.rst

         // (optional) Closure which returns string or string which will be used to create hashBase function() {
             $newsParams = \TYPO3\CMS\Core\Utility\GeneralUtility::_GET('tx_news_pi1');
             return 'news-'.(int)$newsParams['news'];
         }
     );

+**IMPORTANT!**

+You must change the uid of page used to build single view links.
+It should point to list view page now.

+Technical background
+********************

+The idea behind is to use TYPO3 build in feature "Show content from pid" that you can find in page properties.
+In this extension value for this field is set dynamically based on $_GET parameter.
+When TYPO3 renders page with list view then ext:singleview checks if $_GET parameter has single view request.
+If this is true then it sets "content_from_pid" field with value of single view page uid.
+This way single view page with its content and layout is shown on list view page.

+To be sure that TYPO3 will not use one cache for list view and single view a "content_from_pid" is added to hashBase.

 Changelog
 *********